Yearnsmith/listr/README.md

 Most errors are avoided through conditional control loops, or libraries that prevent invalid input.

-Users never directly control I/O. Lister will scan folders and populate yaml files into an array of files to load.
-Lister repopulates this list every time a file is saved and a list is created.
+Users never directly control I/O. Listr will scan folders and populate yaml files into an array of files to load.
+Listr repopulates this list every time a file is saved and a list is created.
 This list is aslo populated as lister first starts — so titles added, but not saved, will not be available after app closes (which is desirable).

 Errors concerning missing files or directories are handled by conditional control flows — if titles are not in list, they probably aren't in the directory.

 Errors such as handling missing list items will try to reload a yaml file, and if that is not successful returns user to main menu with a message that their list file has an issue, or has been modified externally.

-For Linemode options, Lister will exit immediately with a message providing context.
+For Linemode options, Listr will exit immediately with a message providing context.
 For usablility, I have not let users see a thrown error.

 ## R8 Develop a diagram which describes the control flow of your application.